Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 9. Merrick Real Texas Beef & Sweet Potato Recipe

-The nutrition provided in this formula is allergy-friendly – this means it is free of grains and it includes deboned beef, apples, sweet potatoes, peas, and even blueberries to deliver the most complete nutrition.
+The nutrition provided in this formula is allergy-friendly – this means it is free of grains and includes deboned beef, sweet potatoes, apples, peas, and even blueberries to deliver vitamins and minerals for the best and most complete nutrition.

 It's perfect for all breeds, ages, and sizes and is available in a variety of different flavors.
 We recommend the beef and sweet potato recipe as it is poultry-free (a common allergy in dogs) and grain-free.